U.S. sets anti-dumping duties on solar imports from China, Taiwan

 Preliminary anti-dumping duties as high as 165.04 percent for Chinese goods would come on top of anti-subsidy levies imposed last month, as the U.S. arm of German solar manufacturer SolarWorld AG seeks to close a loophole allowing Chinese producers to sidestep duties imposed in 2012.

-Taiwanese producers face anti-dumping duties of up to 44.18 percent, with the highest rate applying to Motech Industries, Commerce said.
+Taiwanese producers face anti-dumping duties of up to 44.18 percent, with the highest rate applying to Motech Industries Inc, Commerce said.
 There will be no doubling-up of duties with those from the 2012 case.

 The new duties, which must still be confirmed, are likely to inflame U.S.-China tensions already exacerbated by recent accusations that Chinese military officers were cyber-spying on U.S. companies involved in trade disputes, including SolarWorld.